What is Marginal Revenue?

 In economics, the law of diminishing returns states that the yield from increased production volume eventually reduces over time.

-Hence, the concept of marginal revenue analysis is frequently associated with microeconomics, where many economists theorize about the optimal cost-benefit analysis trade-off and utility maximization in the markets.
+Hence, cost-benefit analysis is frequently associated with microeconomics, where many economists theorize about the optimal cost-benefit analysis trade-off and utility maximization in the markets.

 - Monopolies: On the other hand, the same phenomenon would not be seen in monopolies because of the limited number of companies in the market.
 The lack of free market forces and overall competition provide the few companies holding a substantial portion of the total market share the ability to set prices, rather than letting consumer demand determine prices.